Ken P's Today in History

 Personal computer history:

 • 1984 - Apple Computer runs its 1984 60 second TV commercial during the NFL SuperBowl XVIII football game, introducing the Macintosh computer.
-Apple Computer runs the ad only once, but dozens of news and talk shows replay it, making it one of the most memorable ads in TV history.
+Apple Computer runs the full ad only once, but dozens of news and talk shows replay it, making it one of the most memorable ads in TV history.
 The ad cost US$400,000 to produce, and US$800,000 for TV air time.

 • 1985 - Applied Computer Techniques of Great Britain introduces the Apricot computer in the US.